Our Team

 Swarali Joshi, BA, MSc

-Swarali enjoys listening to music, spending time with family and friends, and playing outdoor sports.
+Swarali likes badminton, cricket, and volleyball.
+She also enjoys listening to music, spending time with family and hanging out with friends in her free time.

 Prabuddha Bhatarai, BA, MSc